-① Title (in English): Use specific and informative titles with high keyword content.
-Avoid acronyms, subtitles and formulae where possible
+① Title: Use specific and informative titles with high keyword content.
+Avoid acronyms, subtitles and formulae where possible.

-③ Abstract (in English): Abstracts (150?200 words) are required for research papers, technical papers, technical notes, special issues, and letters and should describe briefly and clearly the purpose of the research, the principal results, and the major conclusions.
+② Abstract: Abstracts (150–200 words) are required for research papers, technical papers, technical notes, special issues, and letters and should describe briefly and clearly the purpose of the research, the principal results, and the major conclusions.
 Remember that the abstract will be the most widely read portion of the paper and will be used by abstracting services.

 ③ Keywords: Provide 4~6 keywords that best represent the content of the paper.

-⑦ The Text: Suitably divided under such headings as Introduction, Experimental, Results and Discussion, and Conclusions.
+④ The Text: Suitably divided under such headings as Introduction, Theory (if any), Experimental, Results and Discussion, and Conclusions.

 ⑤ Acknowledgement: Authors may acknowledge technical assistance, the source of special materials, financial support, meeting presentation information, and the auspices under which work was done, including permission to publish.
 If the article is dedicated to another scholar, a brief statement such as, “This article is dedicated to [name]”, can be included.

-⑨ References (in English): References should be numbered in one consecutive series by order of their first appearance.
-All authors should be typed.
+⑥ References: References should be numbered in one consecutive series by order of their first appearance.
+All authors should be included.
 The complete list of literature citations should be placed on a separate page, double-spaced.

 • Examples of the reference format: